Convergence Rates of Oblique Regression Trees for Flexible Function Libraries: Fast Convergence Rates

-Our second assumption puts a moment bound on the maximum number of observations that any one node can contain.
+Our final additional assumption puts a moment bound on the maximum number of observations that any one node can contain.
 Essentially, it says that the $\mathscr{L}_{\nu}$ norm of $\max_{\bt \in T_{K}}n(\bt) $ is bounded by a multiple of the average number of observations per node.

 \begin{assumption}[Node size moment bound] ~ Let $ q > 2 $ be the positive number from Assumption \ref{as:tvbound}.
 There exist positive numbers $A$ and $\nu \geq 1 + 2/(q-2) $ such that, for any $ K \geq 1$,